When do blueberries ripen?

 Do I need to bring my own containers?

 We invite you to bring your own clean containers.
 Alternatively, you may pick into one of our lined boxes, and take home your berries in the plastic bag they’re lined with.

 What varieties of blueberries do you have?

-We have eight varieties of blueberries ranging from early ripening to late ripening.
-There are : Patriot, Duke, Blueray, Bluecrop, Toro, Nelson, Jersey, and Elliot.
+We have nine varieties of blueberries ranging from early ripening to late ripening.
+There are : Patriot, Duke, Blueray, Bluecrop, Toro, Nelson, Jersey, Bonus and Elliot.

 What is the difference between the varieties?

 Different varieties ripen at different times in the season.
 Some varieties are more winter hardy, some produce bigger berries, or are more firm, or sweeter.
 All the varieties are delicious and taste is a matter of preference.
 A blueberry isn’t fully ripe until it has been blue for three days and generally the longer a berry is on the bush, the sweeter it becomes.

 How can you tell when the blueberry is ripe?

 When it is totally blue and there is no red tinge at its base.
 A blueberry is fully ripe after it has been blue for three days.